 A programme of regular member training and briefing sessions which includes relevant legislative changes, compliance and financial issues is also undertaken each year.
-Training sessions open to all members take place as well as specifically for members of Audit, Scrutiny, Planning and Regulatory and Standards Committees on topics relevant to the core functions of that committee.
+Training sessions are open to all members alongside specific training for members of Audit, Scrutiny, Planning and Regulatory Committees on topics relevant to the core functions of that committee.

-The staff appraisal system is a core part of performance management and provides the link between the Council's corporate and service objectives to individual objectives to set targets for delivery.
+The staff appraisal system is a core part of performance management and provides the link between the Council's corporate objectives and service plans to individual objectives to set targets for delivery.
 Assessment of training and development needs is linked to individual objectives and performance needs.